soumbane/DualSelfDistillation/README.md

 # Dual self-distillation (DSD) of U-shaped networks for 3D medical image segmentation
 ![](networks/DSD_3D.png)

-This is the official PyTorch implementation of the paper "[Dual self-distillation (DSD) of U-shaped networks for 3D medical image segmentation](https://ieeexplore.ieee.org/abstract/document/10635393)" that was published in "[IEEE ISBI 2024 (Best Paper Award Nominee)](https://biomedicalimaging.org/2024/best-paper-award-finalists-announced/)" conference and "[Volumetric medical image segmentation through dual self-distillation in U-shaped networks](https://ieeexplore.ieee.org/abstract/document/10985772)" that was published in "[IEEE Transactions on Biomedical Engineering (TBME)]" journal, 2025.
+This is the official PyTorch implementation of the paper **[Dual self-distillation (DSD) of U-shaped networks for 3D medical image segmentation](https://ieeexplore.ieee.org/abstract/document/10635393)** that was published in "[IEEE ISBI 2024 (Best Paper Award Nominee)](https://biomedicalimaging.org/2024/best-paper-award-finalists-announced/)" conference and "[Volumetric medical image segmentation through dual self-distillation in U-shaped networks](https://ieeexplore.ieee.org/abstract/document/10985772)" that was published in "[IEEE Transactions on Biomedical Engineering (TBME)]" journal, 2025.

 ## Requirements
 * Python >= 3.9